qianwang-brain/Pain_RheumatoidArthritic_Depression_Fusion/README.md

 5_MR_plot_forest.R

 Generation of publication-ready forest plots summarizing MR causal estimates (OR + 95% CI), formatted for inclusion in main or supplementary figures.

+Note: The multi-omic fusion method mCCAR has been released and integrated into the Fusion ICA Toolbox (FIT) (https://trendscenter.org/software/fit
+).
+All related code is publicly available and can be directly downloaded and used by researchers worldwide.

 🔒 Data Availability Statement